irwand/spelling-test/README.md

 # spelling-test

 This program is to test student spelling skill.
+When the program starts, it will ask for a word list file, which is a file that simply contains a list of words, one word per line.
+The program then randomizes the words and pronounces each word, as the user types the word.
+The program then checks spelling correctness.

 This currently only works for Windows 10, simply because we're using Microsoft speech engine.